CharlieSwires/submarine-control/README.md

 <p>type for SD: ~/submarine-control/runner.sh</p>
 <p>or type for HD not both: ~/submarine-control/runnerHD.sh</p>
 <p> I put the cd's and chmod's into the .bashrc just so logging in corrects the permissions.</p>
+<p> In the .bashrc you will need: export WATCHDOG_ENABLED="true" if you wish for emergency
+surface on loss of contact.</p>
 <p> running the runner from .bashrc doesn't work fully: the java works but not the libcam.</p>

 Playing the Video Stream